 Scones are an intrinsic part of both British and Irish cooking.
-The classic British or Irish scone (as in this recipe) has been mixed, baked and eaten on these islands for centuries and are as popular today as they ever were.
+The classic scone in this recipe has been mixed, baked and eaten on these islands for centuries and are as popular today as they ever were.

-Making both sweet or savory homemade scones for afternoon tea (or anytime you fancy a treat) is both quick and easy, as this classic scone recipe shows.
-Though to make the lightest scones, you may want to take a look at the hints and tips below as the success of making them light and tasty depends on working as quickly as possible, keeping all the ingredients as cool as possible.
+Making both sweet or savoury homemade scones for afternoon tea (or anytime you fancy a treat) is both quick and easy.
+To make the lightest scones, you may want to take a look at the hints and tips below as the success of making them light and tasty depends on working as quickly as possible and keeping all the ingredients as cool as possible.

 - Grease and flour a heavy baking sheet.